Posted on

 When you have a loved one who is living in active addiction, as a family member or partner, this is a difficult event to watch.
-Many family members feel a sense of obligation to provide money or a means to support their loved one in active addiction.
+Many family members feel a sense of obligation to provide money or a means to support their loved ones in active addiction.

 Try not to beat yourself up.
 Your care and concern for your loved one is important.
 One day soon, the hope is that your loved one will choose recovery.
 There is a difference between loving someone and enabling them to continue their addiction.